 - The Jackson office is now closed to the public, however we are working within the agency and if you need help or to talk please call 517-788-5596.
 We are currently making phone calls for wellness checks and working to set up an online Recovery Bistro and recovery support meetings.

 *Needless to say we are facing many challenges as we try to meet our clients’ needs while also putting everyone’s safety first.
 One of our biggest challenges pertains to our Recovery Housing.
 Most of our recovering residents have lost their hourly jobs due to COVID-19 and are unable to pay rent.
-This is a crisis situation, with 30 individuals in need, but you can help by donating to the Housing Relief Fund on our website at www.homeofnewvision.org.
+This is a crisis situation, with 30 individuals in need, but you can help by donating to the Housing Relief Fund here and on our home page at www.homeofnewvision.org.
 Please help our tenants at this most crucial stage of their early recovery if you can.
 No amount is too small, and your donation will make a huge difference in keeping someone housed while they focus on recovery and staying well.

 Together we will get past this!
 We have been through a lot, but we know that with your support we can handle whatever life throws at us.
 Thank you, so much, for all you do for Home of New Vision and the recovering community!